How to Kill Clover in Your Lawn

 - Use a Weed Killer

-If there is too much to pull by hand, you need an effective weed killer that won't harm your grass.
-Scotts® Spot Weed Control for Lawns will get the job done for most grass types; just be sure to follow the label directions.
-Or, feed your lawn and control clover at the same time with Scotts® Turf Builder® Weed & Feed3 for Northern lawns or Scotts® Turf Builder® Bonus® S Southern Weed & Feed2 for Southern lawns.
+If you don’t want to pull clover by hand, you need an effective weed killer that won't harm your grass.
+If there are just a few clover plants in your lawn, Scotts® Spot Weed Control for Lawns will get the job done for most grass types; just be sure to follow the label directions.
+If you have a larger clover problem, or you want to feed your lawn and kill clover at the same time, try Scotts® Turf Builder® Triple Action.
+If you have a St. Augustine, centipede, or zoysia lawn use Scotts® Turf Builder® Southern Triple Action instead.